-Conditional conjunctions are found in sentences with two clauses where one clause describes something that did or will happen, if the condition of the other clause was or is satisfied.
-Conditional conjunctions can be a single word like "if" or several words like "so long as" placed at the beginning of the clause to describe the condition that needs to be met.
+Conditional conjunctions are an interesting bunch, however.
+They’re found in sentences where one clause describes something that happened or will happen — if the condition of the other clause is satisfied.
+Conditional conjunctions can be a single word like if or several words like as long as.
+When placed at the beginning of the clause, these conjunctions describe the condition that needs to be met for something to happen.

 Conditional Conjunctions in Sentences